hydrusnetwork/hydrus/docs/getting_started_installing.md

 !!! danger "I am not joking around: if you end up liking hydrus, you should back up your database"

-**Maintaining a regular backup is important for hydrus.** The program stores a lot of complicated data that you will put hours and hours of work into, and if you only have one copy and your hard drive breaks, you could lose everything.
+**Maintaining a regular backup is important for hydrus.** The program stores a lot of complicated data that you will put hours and hours of work into.
+If you only have one copy and your hard drive breaks, you could lose everything.
 This has happened before--to people who thought it would never happen to them--and it sucks big time to go through. **Don't let it be you.**

 Hydrus's database engine, SQLite, is excellent at keeping data safe, but it cannot work in a faulty environment.
 Ways in which users of hydrus have damaged/lost their database: